Clarifai

 Clarifai Inc. is an artificial intelligence (AI) company that specializes in computer vision and uses machine learning and deep neural networks to identify and analyze images and videos.
-The company offers its solution via API, mobile SDK, and on-premise solutions.

-Clarifai is headquartered in Wilmington, DE with two satellite offices in San Francisco and Tallinn, Estonia.
+Clarifai is headquartered in Wilmington, DE with satellite offices in San Francisco, Washington, D.C., New York City, Tallinn, Estonia, Canada and India.

 History

 Clarifai was founded in 2013 by Matthew Zeiler, a Ph.D. student who recently placed in the top 5 spots of the 2013 ImageNet Challenge.
 Initially, the company offered free and paid versions of image and video recognition via their API and a consumer-facing iPhone app called Forevery.
 In 2014 Style Me Pretty, a wedding lifestyle website which used the technology to provide images that are personally adapted to the user, became Clarifai's first customer.

 In 2016, Clarifai released version 2 of their API, adding custom training and visual search to its platform.

 In 2017 the company moved all research work to a San Francisco office and all government-related endeavors to an office in Washington D.C.
 Later that year, the company announced a mobile SDK, which allowed users to run their platform without an internet connection.
 In 2018 Clarifai released an on-premise solution.
 In 2019, Clarifai opened a new office in Estonia's capital city Tallinn.